ansibleguy/infra_pki/README.md

   * specific config on instance/subca level will always override the inherited one

-* **Note:** You can find scripts for automated certificate-expiration monitoring that can be integrated with monitoring systems like [Zabbix](https://www.zabbix.com/documentation/current/en/manual/discovery/low_level_discovery) at [files/usr/local/bin/monitoring](https://github.com/ansibleguy/infra_pki/tree/latest/files/usr/local/bin/monitoring]).
+* **Note:** You can find scripts for automated certificate-expiration monitoring that can be integrated with monitoring systems like [Zabbix](https://www.zabbix.com/documentation/current/en/manual/discovery/low_level_discovery) at [files/usr/local/bin/monitoring](https://github.com/ansibleguy/infra_pki/tree/latest/files/usr/local/bin/monitoring).

+* **Warning:** The CRL-Distribution settings **CANNOT BE CHANGED** easily.

+  All existing certificates would have to be re-generated once the settings are changed.

 ## Usage